-The mission of the College of Saint Benedict is to provide for women the best residential liberal arts education in the Catholic university tradition.
+The mission of the College of Saint Benedict is to provide for women the best residential liberal arts education in the Catholic and Benedictine traditions.
 The college fosters integrated learning, exceptional leadership for change and wisdom for a lifetime.

 1.1.2 Mission of Saint John's University